barsoom/review/README.md

 * [ ] Add complete markup from react prototype and see if anything is missing from angular
 * [ ] Add mark as posted button and websockets to update other clients
 * [ ] Show commits you can review based on who you are
+* [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version

 ## Later